victorb1962/CSE341-Project2/readme.md

 - GET / contact / POST, PUT, DELETE

 ## Assignment Steps
-- Add PUT and DELETE routes to your API.
+- Add PUT (UPDATE) and DELETE routes to your API.
 Verify in MongoDB that these work as intended.
   -- See \controller\contact.js
   -- See \config\ for validation config file
   -- See \controller\contact.js